FEntwumS/FEntwumS.NetlistViewer/README.md

 the [FEntwumS Netlist Reader Backend](https://github.com/FEntwumS/NetlistReaderBackend).
 You can run the backend, which does all the layouting, either on your local machine or on a remote server in your local network.
 The default (and recommended) configuration is to run the backend locally.
 If this is all you need, you just need to install the plugin.
 It will install and start the backend automatically.
+You may be prompted to allow network access for the OpenJDK binary by your operating system.
+Please grant this access, otherwise the netlist viewer will not work.

 ### Using a remote backend